Adrianlm17/Adam-Diary/README.md

 In our case we thought to create a personal agenda, since it would give us a lot of play when creating different scripts.

+### Operating Systems

+This script is intended for Windows and Ubuntu operating systems.

 ### Usage

 Adam-Diary works as follows: